LSET Student Handbook for Short Courses

 A student who feels that he or she has grounds for an appeal should first seek advice from Student Services.

-Please note that you cannot appeal against academic judgement — in other words, simply because you think that you should have been given a higher grade for your work or you think you should have been given a better degree classification.
+Please note that you cannot appeal against academic judgement — in other words, simply because you think that you should have been given a higher grade for your work or you think you should have been given a better certificate classification.
 It is important that you state clearly the resolution that you are seeking, and that this resolution is reasonable.

 It takes a lot of work to assemble the case and the evidence needed for a successful appeal and it would be wise to discuss your position with somebody before starting.
 Your Student Service Officer will be happy to help or you might prefer to approach the LSET Student Services.